sillydan1/blog/README.md

        should be a laser printer, as inkjet is stupid.
  - [ ] A truly FOSS eink reader.
  - [ ] VIM Bindings everywhere please
+ - [ ] trying to use a MIDI controller as a piano on Linux is insanity

 ### Digital Soverignty
  - [x] how to host a blog
  - [ ] how to securely "self-host" using a VPS, portainer and traefik
  - [x] how to configure neomutt
  - [ ] how to securely host a mail server
+ - [ ] how to private tracker with a NAS

 ### Old sillyblog
  - [x] Avr memory model